MicrosoftDocs/azure-docs/articles/virtual-machines/troubleshooting/troubleshoot-rdp-fails.md

 # RDP fails if no RD license server is available in Azure

-This article helps resolve the issue in which you cannot connect to an Azure Virtual Machine (VM) because no Remote Desktop (RD) license server is available to provide a license.
+This article helps resolve the issue in which you can't connect to an Azure Virtual Machine (VM) because no Remote Desktop (RD) license server is available to provide a license.

 ## Symptoms